BestEver2000/Road-Accidents-Analysis/README.md

 ## Project Overview

-Road accidents continue to be a significant public safety concern, with numerous factors contributing to their frequency and severity and understanding the root causes and identifying high-risk areas remain challenges for policymakers and urban planners.
 This project provides a comprehensive analysis of road accidents to uncover key patterns, risk factors, and critical insights that contribute to accident frequency and severity.
-The analysis aims to identify high-risk areas, junction types, road conditions, and behavioral patterns associated with accidents
+Project involves cleaning, analyzing, and visualizing road accident records collected from the police departments of Addis Ababa Sub-Cities for the years 2017 to 2020.
+The analysis aims to identify high-risk areas, junction types, road conditions, and behavioral patterns associated with accidents.

 ## Tools and Technologies